Cutaneous fold theory, evolution and pathology

 Mild to acute pain

-Cutaneous folds are the main cause of pain in every location on the body.
+Cutaneous folds are the primary cause of pain throughout the body.

-Pain in the shoulders, in the arms, in the hands, in the back, in the knees, in the feet, ... they all have the same cause; folds in the skin.
+Pain in the shoulders, arms, hands, back, knees, feet, etc., all have the same cause: skin folds.

 However, the pain is mostly concentrated in the places where two folds meet; the folds crossings.